malvikasharan/APRICOT/README.md

                         | cdd_filtered.csv                   # CDD
                         | ipr_filtered.csv                   # InterPro
 ````
-Furthermore, queries that are selected on the basis of reference domains and parameter cut-offs are compiled and stored with additional annotations extracted from various resources like UniProt and Gene Ontology in the directory '2_selected_domain_information' in the sub-folder 'combined_data'.
+Queries, that are selected on the basis of reference domains and parameter cut-offs, are compiled and stored in the directory '2_selected_domain_information' in the sub-folder 'combined_data'.
+These files contain the information of selected domains along with the additional annotations of the query proteins extracted from various resources like UniProt and Gene Ontology
+.
 ````
 APRICOT_analysis
     └───├output